-ACTION 1.1 OLD ABERDEEN PLACE VERGE PLANTING

-Diagnosis The verge along Old Aberdeen Place is closely bound by the on- ramp to the Graham Farmer Freeway.
-The verge has a number of established trees, but the area closest to Cleaver Street generally consists of weeds and loose rocks and is not maintained to a high standard.
-Analysis There is an opportunity to improve the maintenance and planting on the verge near Cleaver Street to bring it in line with the City's managed and maintained streetscapes.
-The Pickle District Action Plan (Proposition Three and Action 3) identifies the opportunity to incorporate native landscaping and increase vegetation to transform this area into a community space.
-Solution Install garden beds and planting along the Old Aberdeen Place verge.
+ACTION 1.2 OLD ABERDEEN PLACE VERGE PLANTING The verge along Old Aberdeen Place is closely bound by the onramp to the Graham Farmer Freeway.
+The verge has a number of established trees, but the area closest to Cleaver Street generally Diagnosis consists of weeds and loose rocks and is not maintained to a high standard.
+There is an opportunity to improve the maintenance and planting on the verge near Cleaver Street to bring it in line with the City's managed and maintained streetscapes.
+Analysis The Pickle District Action Plan (Proposition Three and Action 3) identifies the opportunity to incorporate native landscaping and increase vegetation to transform this area into a community Install garden beds and planting along the Old Aberdeen Place Solution